Gap sequences and Topological properties of Bedford-McMullen sets: Definitions, notations and main results

 We remark that by \eqref{eq:rel-h-gap} and $\#\mathscr{C}(E_{\delta/2})=h_E(\delta)$, we also obtain the rate at which $\# \mathscr{C}(E_\delta)$ tends to infinity as $\delta$ goes to $0$.

 By Theorem~\ref{Thm2}, we immediately obtain the following result on fractal squares, which generalizes the main result of~\cite{LiRu19}.

 \begin{cor} Let $F(n,\D)$ and $F(n,\D')$ be two fractal squares with infinitely many connected components and $\#\D=\#\D'$.
-Then their gap sequences are comparable if and only if either both $F(n,\D)$ and $F(n,\D')$ are nonlinear, or both $F(n,\D)$ and $F(n,\D')$ are linear. \end{cor} \begin{proof} From the box dimension formula,
+Then their gap sequences are comparable if and only if either both $F(n,\D)$ and $F(n,\D')$ are normal, or both $F(n,\D)$ and $F(n,\D')$ are simple. \end{cor} \begin{proof} From the box dimension formula,

 Combining this with Theorem~\ref{Thm2}, the conclusion holds. \end{proof}

 We end this section by giving some examples to illustrate the main result. \begin{exmp} Let $E_1$, $E_2$ and $E_3$ be the Bedford-McMullen sets defined in Figure~\ref{McMfig}.
 Clearly, the box dimensions and gap sequences vary by changing the translations of affine transformations.